 By state statute, any purchase exceeding $5,000.00 or $50.00 for printing must be transacted via an official state PURCHASE ORDER originating from the UW-Parkside Purchasing Department.

-Purchasing pre-approval is required prior to engaging in purchasing actions beyond departmental delegated authority.
+Purchasing pre-approval is required prior to engaging in purchasing actions.
 Purchases made without necessary pre-approval are considered illegal by the state and the employee contracting the procurement may be held liable for the cost.

 Serial purchasing or fragmenting a transaction to avoid the delegation limit is not an acceptable alternative.

-Simplified bidding is a procurement method used when the estimated cost of a transaction is more than $5,000 up to $50,000 and the item or service is not available through Shop@UW or through a contract.
+Simplified bidding is a procurement method used when the estimated cost of a transaction is more than $5,000 up to $50,000 and the item or service is not available through UW System contracted suppliers or through a contract.
+The Simplified Bid Process is outlined in the linked document.

 The university is required to seek a minimum of three potential qualified external vendors.